Sonukr/react-gitbook/lectures/04-further-information/07-self-exercise.md

 - Stick to functional programming techniques if at all possible.
 By that we mean, use built-in methods if available such as `.forEach()` and `.map()`
 - If you are rendering a list of child components (such as a _ul_ -> _li_ list), each individual child component needs a unique `id` for React to work with it.
 This is so React can identify each element uniquely if needed
 - Don't ever let yourself think that State and Props are the same thing.
 They aren't!

+## Solution:
+There's no solution code!
+This is your project.
+When you've been working for three hours *or* when you have a solidly functioning web application that you're proud of, submit it here.
+* It'll get checked by our subject matter experts - no grade for you; just to see how well we're teaching the material.
+* It's anonymous (as said, no grade for you!)
+However, if you'd like, you can enter your email address and our subject matter experts will get back to you in a few days with feedback.